u1034266/MyRobotMVC/README.md

 Note: There are three tests with a total of 6 assertions.
 All of them should pass.

 ## Testing the Application
-Now Go through the application and test out the functionality there.
+Now go through the application and test out the following functionality.

 Here is a list of functionality to test:
 - `Place` - Enter your coordinates and hit the `Place` button to see `R2D2` glide across Planet 5-squared.